CatYuan/animateMe/PROPOSAL.md

 # Other Potential Projects
 * Text to speech for French
-    * Allows users to input text
+    * Allows users to input text.
-    * Using pre-recorded files and phonetic rules, a french pronunciation of the text will be generated
+    * Using pre-recorded files and phonetic rules, a french pronunciation of the text will be generated.
 * Fashion clothing silhouette simulator
-    * Allows user to design an outfit on a given mannequin
+    * Allows user to design an outfit on a given mannequin.
-    * Simulates the silhouette of the outfit on the mannequin when placed in a wind tunnel
+    * Simulates the silhouette of the outfit on the mannequin when placed in a wind tunnel.
     * Uses the following [add-on](https://github.com/kashimAstro/ofxCloth)
 * Multi player tetris game
-    * Borrows from the classic Tetris game
+    * Borrows from the classic Tetris game.
-    * Allows two players to play Tetris against each other simultaneously
+    * Allows two players to play Tetris against each other simultaneously.